flofriday/pixelFlow/README.md

 Documentation for the hardware will come soon.

 ## Contribute
-Feel free to write issues.
+Feel free to write issues and submit pull requests.

+There aren't any style guides right now, please try to catch my style.
+And format it with tabs.

 ## License
 The whole platform is licensed under the [MIT License](LICENSE).